arialhamed/arialhamed.github.io/_posts/apk/2021-02-22-terraria-(demo).md

 > In fact, that first time I have ever played Terraria was actually from an APK.
 I wanted more of the game after realising I could not combine the _Anklet_, the _Aglet_ & the _Spectre Boots_.
 After that, I decided to buy the game.
 That (along with the PC version and several other games) was one of the **best video game purchases I have ever made**. - _Arial_

-Shoutouts to <a href="https://www.drstudios.co.uk/" target="_blank">DR Studios</a> for doing such a great job porting 1.3 content to mobile, and also 1.4 content so much faster than the console version.
+Shoutouts to <a href="https://www.drstudios.co.uk/">DR Studios</a> for doing such a great job porting 1.3 content to mobile, and also 1.4 content so much faster than the console version.
 I really aspire to be like them one day, more than just creating this sketchy website.

 <div class="text-center">
     <a class="btn btn-dark btn-block w-100" onclick='apk("com.and.games505.Terraria_1.4.0.5.2.apk")' style="text-decoration: none; background-color: #333;"> Download <b>com.and.games505.Terraria_1.4.0.5.2.apk</b> (163 MB)</a><br>